A lasting power of attorney will protect you and your loved ones as you go in to care and grow older.

-Funeral plans are an effective way to ensure you and your family have peace of mind.
+Funeral plans are an effective way to ensure you and your family have peace of mind as well as dignity.
 They enable you to set aside money either in the form of a lump sum or monthly payments to put towards or fully cover your funeral costs.
 So what are funeral plans, which different types are there to choose from, and which one is best for you?

-A pre paid funeral plans are a type of insurance policy that enables you to pay upfront in advance for your funeral.
+A prepaid funeral plans is a type of insurance policy that enables you to pay upfront in advance for your funeral.

 This is either with a lump sum (which is then invested securely or taken care of by your insurance company) or fixed monthly payments.
 Pre paid funeral plans can also be obtained directly from some funeral directors.

-Prepaid funeral plans cost between £3,000 and £5,000.
 For this reason many people choose to pay in instalments.
-Companies often allow you to stretch these between 6-12 months, or for up to 25 years depending on the cost and type of plan you have taken out.
+Companies often allow you to stretch these between 6-12 months, or for up to 5 years depending on the cost and type of plan you have taken out.

-The most significant benefit of pre paid funeral plans is peace of mind.
+The most significant pro of funeral plans is peace of mind.
 The death of a loved one is always difficult and incredibly upsetting.
 Financial distress is something that many families simply don’t plan to suffer with.

-This is one of the main reasons that individuals take out pre paid funeral plans in old age.
+This is one of the main pro for individuals that take out pre paid funeral plans in old age.
 They want to ensure that their family don’t have the hassle and stress of organising or raising funds whilst they are grieving.